-4.1.2.3 Rural infrastructure
+4.1.2.3 Rural Infrastructure

-Rural infrastructure is highly deficient.
 Improving rural infrastructure is an essential requirement for the commercialisation, modernisation and growth of agriculture and MSMEs.
 Better market incentives will be irrelevant if the physical barriers to and economic costs of doing business in rural areas are too high.
 Hence, there is need to provide good rural roads (including bridges), water and sanitation, energy, and telecommunications.

 Investment in rural roads has direct impact on linking the rural areas, urban and peri-urban areas.
 Improved access to rural areas reduces transport costs and leads to the creation of marketing networks to enhance value adding.
-Rural feeder roads also have social benefits through better access to social services such as health centres and freedom of movements.
+Rural feeder roads also have social benefits through better access to social services such as health centres by facilitating mobility.
+Further, improved rural infrastructure will alleviate gender disparities, as women bear the burden of transporting heavy loads and travelling long distances to access social services.
 The rural population will benefit directly from the construction of the rural roads through employment generation under the Public Works Programme (see Pillar 3).

 The provision of and equitable access to potable water supplies and reasonable sanitation facilities are central to poverty reduction as they have a direct impact on health status and therefore productivity.
 The need to improved access to safe drinking water was also amongst the top priorities during the MPRS district consultations.
-The MDHS 2000 shows that only 65.6% of households have access to potable water supplies.
+The MDHS 200041 shows that only 65.6 percent of households have access to potable water supplies.
 However, only about 60 percent of existing boreholes are currently functional.